Narre Warren

 Narre Warren shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

 The area's university qualification rate is 22.3%, significantly lower than Greater Melbourne's average of 37.0%.
 Bachelor degrees are the most common at 15.4%, followed by postgraduate qualifications (5.1%) and graduate diplomas (1.8%).
-Vocational credentials are prevalent, with 35.3% of residents aged 15+ holding them, including advanced diplomas (11.9%) and certificates (23.4%).
-Educational participation is high, with 30.4% of residents currently enrolled in formal education.
+Vocational credentials are held by 35.3% of residents aged 15+, with advanced diplomas at 11.9% and certificates at 23.4%.
+Educational participation is high, with 30.4% currently enrolled in formal education.

 Frequently Asked Questions - Education